Mometasone and Formoterol

 Refer to adult dosing.

-Prior to first use, inhaler must be primed by releasing 4 test sprays into the air; shake well before each spray.
-Inhaler must be reprimed if not used for >5 days.
-Shake well before each use.
+Oral inhalation: Metered-dose inhaler: For oral inhalation only; administer every morning and evening, ~12 hours apart.
+Prior to first use, prime inhaler by releasing 4 test sprays into the air; shake well before each spray.
+Inhaler must be reprimed if not used for >5 days; shake well before each use.
 Discard inhaler after the labeled number of inhalations have been used.
 Use canister only with provided actuator; do not use with canisters or actuators from other products.
-The canister should not be removed from the actuator because the correct amount of medication may not be discharged; the dose counter may not function properly; reinsertion may cause the dose counter to count down by 1 and discharge a puff.
+Do not remove the canister from the actuator; the correct amount of medication may not be discharged; the dose counter may not function properly; reinsertion may cause the dose counter to count down by 1 and discharge a puff.

-Delivery of dose: Instruct patient to place mouthpiece gently between teeth, closing lips around inhaler.
-Instruct patient to inhale deeply and hold breath for up to 10 seconds or as long as you comfortably can.
-Remove mouthpiece from mouth prior to exhalation.
-Patient should not breathe out through the mouthpiece.
-Wait ≥30 seconds prior to the second inhalation dose.
-After use of the inhaler, patient should rinse mouth/oropharynx with water and spit out rinse solution.
+Delivery of dose: Place mouthpiece between lips and inhale deeply and hold breath for up to 10 seconds (or as long as you comfortably can); do not exhale through inhaler.
+Wait ≥30 seconds prior to the second inhalation dose; may use with or without spacer.
+Rinse mouth/oropharynx with water and spit out rinse solution (without swallowing) after each use.
 Do not wash inhaler with water; clean mouthpiece using a dry wipe every 7 days.

 Store at 20°C to 25°C (68°F to 77°F); excursions are permitted between 15°C and 30°C (59°F and 86°F); temperatures above 49°C (120°F) may cause bursting.
 Contents under pressure; do not puncture, incinerate, or store near heat or open flame.
 Discard inhaler after the labeled number of inhalations have been used (the dose counter will read “0”).
 The 120-actuation inhaler may be stored in any position; store the 60-actuation inhaler with the mouthpiece down or in a horizontal position after priming.